Important Alert:

 Ensure fast loading speeds, mobile responsiveness, clean URLs, internal linking, and a proper heading structure.
 Good technical SEO boosts rankings for all content types.

 Google’s Helpful Content Update is designed to prioritize content that’s created for people, not just search engines.
+This update was first introduced in August 2022 and was integrated into Google’s core ranking system as of March 2024.
 With the rise of AI tools like ChatGPT and Jasper, many marketers are asking: Can AI-generated content still rank under this update?
 The answer lies in how well that content aligns with Google’s quality standards.

 Use these practices to make sure your AI-generated content ranks highly and steers you clear of any causes of Google penalties: